valibm/holbertonschool-shell/basics/README.md

 4-listmorefiles - Is a script that displays current directory contents, including hidden files (starting with .).
 Using the long format.
 5-listfilesdigitonly - Is a script that displays current directory contents in a long format, with user and group IDs displayed numerically, And hidden files (starting with .).
 6-firstdirectory - Is a script that creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile - Is a script that moves the file betty from /tmp/ to /tmp/my_first_directory.